Tanmay-901/test-case-generator/README.md

 Enter the constraints here
 _Make sure that none of the constraints is having **values more than 10<sup>7</sup> and T*maximum_value_of_n/m/k <=10<sup>7</sup>**
 > This limit is applied because Outputs are in the form of arrays, and any array having size more than that would completely use up memory of
 > a standard PC and would cause it to hang.
-This issue is under consideration and would be removed soon.
+This issue is under consideration and would be soon dealt with.

 ![Input Screen](https://github.com/Tanmay-901/test-case-generator/blob/master/Images/Input_screen.png)
 ## Output Screen